 This chapter is related to one of the aims of Section C(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "define and explain dose-effect relationships of drugs, including dose-response curves with reference to...partial agonists, mixed agonist-antagonists and inverse agonists".
-It is another topic in pharmacodynamics which seems important, enjoys extensive testing in the world of anaesthetic basic science exams, and has been ignored completely in the CICM primaries (at least among the publically available written papers).
+It is another topic in pharmacodynamics which seems important, enjoys extensive testing in the world of anaesthetic basic science exams, and has been ignored completely in the CICM primaries, apart from a brief appearance as Question 19 from the second paper of 2022.

 For the purposes of passing some future viva or written SAQ, one can safely limit oneself to reading the end parts of Mark von Zastrow's chapter (Ch.2) from Basic and Clinical Pharmacology (14th ed., or whatever the most recent edition is).
 No detail beyond this is required.
 If one is able to get a hold of a copy, the concise definitions and examples from Neubig et al (2003) are also excellent.